semgrep/semgrep-docs/docs/semgrep-appsec-platform/jira.md

 Note that deleting the integration:

 * **Does not** delete any tickets created by Semgrep
-* **Removes** the link between Jira tickets and Semgrep findings, even if you re-add the integration in the future.
+* **Removes** the link between Jira tickets and Semgrep findings, even if you re-add the integration in the future

 <MoreHelp />